jannickj/blog/1-frp/1-frp.md

 }
 ```

-As you might notice the time the user input occur is just what ever the current time window is at, you can spend time and energy on making it be the time at which the user actually clicked space.
+As you might notice the time the user input occur is just what the current time window is at, you can spend time and energy on making it be the time at which the user actually clicked a buttonm.
 However the update windows are in general very small, such that the actual game appears smooth, given this whether we say the user clicked **0.1-0.2ms** faster has no actual impact.

 Using this solution we are able to completely avoid any state update inside an injected function.
 And instead we have inverted the control back to us of when and how user input changes our state thus fulfilling the second promise of Frp: